ASNA/nlog-windows-example/README.md

 #### How most logs work

-Loggers generally can log to many log targets, such as SQL Server, email, or CSV files), but this article focuses on what is probably the most frequently-used target, a text file.
+Loggers generally log to many log targets, such as SQL Server, email, or CSV files), but this article focuses on what is probably the most frequently-used target, a text file.

 Most loggers are implemented with two primary concepts: